AntonioSimonetti/socialCloneTOP/README.md

 **Live Version**

-A live version of the project can be accessed here: https://socialc-34645.web.app/
+A Live version of the project can be accessed here: https://socialc-34645.web.app/

 **Benefits**